AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/detailed_walkthrough.rst

   imaged by a mesoSPIM (or other lightsheet).
 If you have your own weights for the provided models, you can also choose to load them by checking the related option; simply make sure they are compatible with the model you selected.

-  To import your own model, see : :ref:`custom_model_guide`, please note this is still a WIP.
+  To import your own custom model, see : :ref:`custom_model_guide`, please note this is still a WIP.

 * Validation proportion : the percentage is listed is how many images will be used for training versus validation.
   Validation can work with as little as one image, however performance will greatly improve the more images there are.
   Use 90% only if you have a very small dataset (less than 5 images).

-* Save as zip : simply copies the results in a zip archive for easier transfer.

-Now, we can switch to the next tab : data augmentation.

 If you have cropped cubic images with a power of two as the edge length, you do not need to extract patches, your images are usable as is.